N0mad300/Vekotin/README.md

   "License": "",
   "Description": "",
   "Width": 1,
-  "Height": 1
+  "Height": 1,
+  "Bridges": []
 }
 ```
 >**Important** : The `Name` value cannot be empty and `Width` and `Height` must contain a number
-greater than zero
+greater than zero, rest of value can be null

+The `"Bridges": ["CPU", "RAM"]` value is use to define to which bridges the widget will be get
+access

 To define draggable region on your widget you need to use the CSS property `-webkit-app-region: drag;`